 The Pain in Infants, Children and Adolescents SIG is comprised of an interdisciplinary group focused on promoting advocacy, education, policies, programs, and research about pain in children.
 The SIG started as a working group charged with developing a policy statement on acute pain in children.
 This APS Task Force on Pain in Infants, Children, and Adolescents was chaired by Dr. Gary Walco who also became the first chairperson of the SIG.
 Other previous SIG chairs have included Drs.
 Jolene Bean-Lijewski, Steven Weisman, and Tonya Palermo.
 The SIG has been active in developing position statements, sharing research findings at APS annual meetings, holding pediatric pain education days, and serving on APS committees and task forces.

-Chair: Bill Zempsky, MD
+Past Chair: Bill Zempsky, MD

 Connecticut Childrens Medical Center

 Membership in the Pain in Infants, Children, and Adolescents SIG allows you the benefit of participating in an APS-sponsored listserv.
 This forum offers community members an exchange for sharing best practices, asking questions, offering helpful information, and networking.
 To post a message to all members, send an e-mail to APSPainPediatricPainSIG@lists.americanpainsociety.org.